 We’d also switch to a trustworthy, audited provider, especially if you’re worried about their data logging and retention practices.
 Important features you’ll want to look for include IPv6 compatibility, DNS and WebRTC leak protection, and native client apps for your devices.
 As best you can, we’d also avoid the use of freemium providers, given the limitations and data concerns.

-For VPN security, here’s a list of the top 5 secure VPNs in 2021.
+For VPN security, here’s a list of the top 5 secure VPNs.

 The majority of VPNs won’t stop cookies from tracking you through a browser.
 Be wary of cookies, it may be more prudent to switch to a new browser while the VPN is active just in case.
 (Incognito mode should also be helpful in this instance.)